-Looking for a San Jose spousal support/alimony attorney for divorce?
+Looking for a spousal support/alimony attorney for divorce in San Jose / Los Angeles / Orange County?
 The Zhou Law Group is here to help when you need family law services.

 Alimony in California is called “spousal support.”
 When a married couple divorces after building a lifestyle together, a court may require the higher earner—whether the husband or the wife— to assist the lower earner in maintaining that lifestyle for at least some period of time.
 A judge in California may award temporary—or “pendente lite”—support during divorce proceedings, as well as support after a divorce is final.
 Spousal support orders generally direct one spouse to pay the other a specified amount periodically for a predetermined period of time.
 Support can also consist of a single lump-sum payment.
 Sometimes spouses can agree between themselves on the terms and conditions of support payments.
 A court will uphold an agreement as long as it meets legal requirements, even if the agreement provides for a complete waiver of support to a lower-earning spouse.